donmstewart/vcluster/README.md

   namespace: porter-operator-namespace
   name: porter-vcluster
 spec:
-  reference: "imagerepoitory/image:tag"
+  reference: "imagerepoitory/porter-vcluster:tag"
   action: "install"
   parameters:
     vcluster: vcluster-1
     kubeconfig: YXBpVmVyc2lvbjogdjEKa2luZDo ...
 ```

-* NOTE: *
+* NOTE:
-The `kubeconfig` is a base64 encoded kube config yaml for the host cluster.
+The `kubeconfig` parameter is a base64 encoded kube config yaml for the host cluster and not the name of a file.